spencer-m/ring-nvr/README.md

 Use a ring doorbell as a network video recorder.
 Records when motion is detected or someone presses the doorbell button.

 ### Getting Started
 Make sure to have Node.js installed on the computer to be used as a server for the application.
+Install ffmpeg so that it could handle the video streams.
+The command ffmpeg would need to be in the PATH.
 A Ring account is needed to access your camera.
 A Dropbox API key is needed to be able to upload to it.

 ### Installing
 First, download or clone the repository.